AVR microcontrollers: Development

 AVRs have a large following due to the free and inexpensive development tools available, including reasonably priced development boards and free development software.
 The AVRs are sold under various names that share the same basic core, but with different peripheral and memory combinations.
 Compatibility between chips in each family is fairly good, although I/O controller features may vary.

+The Atmel AVR GNU C/C++ cross compiler, "avr-gcc" and "avr-g++", is used in both WinAVR and Atmel Studio.

+The Arduino team borrowed from WinAVR for the Windows version of the Arduino software.

 See external links for sites relating to AVR development.

 Features

 AVRs offer a wide range of features: